translate/translate/docs/development/styleguide.rst

 If statements:
-  - Use ``()`` brackets around complex if statements to allow easy wrapping, don't use backslash to wrap an if statements.
+  - Use ``()`` brackets around complex if statements to allow easy wrapping, don't use backslash to wrap an if statement.
   - Wrap between ``and``, ``or``, etc.
   - Keep ``not`` with the expression
   - Use ``()`` alignment between expressions